benjaminheng/knowledge-base/content/fitness/building-a-bike.md

 toc: true
 ---

-I'm currently in the process of building a bike.
-This page will contain my research notes.
-It is going to be very unstructured.
+## Status

+I've finished building my bike.
+This page is kept for posterity.

 ## Research